Otto Krayer: Life

 On behalf of the Unitarian Universalist Service Committee, Krayer lead a 'Medical Mission to Germany' after the war, which aimed at helping to reconstruct fields of training and research in medicine.
 The 'Medical Mission' recommended that German professors, young scientists, medicine students and architects visited the United States in order to get to know examples for the reconstruction of war-damaged laboratories as well as to receive material support and to create a German Research Council.
 Krayer wrote in his report: "There is no sign of a 'lost' generation, who grew up under the Hitler regime and is said to be hopelessly poisoned by the Nazi propaganda.
 In contrast, many of these young people from the first semesters at university have already become suspicious concerning the doctrine preached by the Nazis, long before its deceptive and fatal nature became clear to the older generation.
 If they find openness, encouragement and smart leadership at home and abroad, these young men and women will be the best chance for a 'better' Germany."

-Krayer spent the summer months of the years 1972 to 1980 as a guest professor at the Institute of Pharmacology at the University of Munich, which was run by Melchior Reiter (1919-2007) who had visited Krayer several times in Boston for research purposes.
+Krayer spent the summer months of the years 1972 to 1980 as a guest professor at the Institute of Pharmacology at the Ludwig-Maximilians-Universität München, which was run by Melchior Reiter (1919-2007) who had visited Krayer several times in Boston for research purposes.
 During this period Krayer worked on a history of the 'Boehmsche Pharmakologenschule', of which he was a member.
 His teacher Paul Trendelenburg had been Walther Straub's student, who in turn had been Rudolf Boehm's student.
 Krayer died before the completion of the manuscript but Reiter published it, adding a few supplements.